conan-io/docs/examples/tools/scm/git/capture_scm/git_capture_scm.rst

 - If the repository is dirty, it will raise an exception
 - If the repository is not dirty, but the commit doesn't exist in the remote, it will warn, but it will return the local folder as repo ``url``.
-  This way, local commits can be tested without needing to push it to the server.
+  This way, local commits can be tested without needing to push them to the server.
 The ``core.scm:local_url=allow`` can silence the warning and the ``core.scm:local_url=block`` will immediately raise an error: This last value can be useful for CI scenarios, to fail fast and save a build that will be blocked later in the ``conan upload``.
 - Packages built with local commit will fail if trying to upload them to the server with ``conan upload`` as those local commits